matter-labs/l2-intro-pre-ethdenver/README.md

 The `url` and `ethNetwork` are the RPC endpoints of the L2 and L1 and the `zksync` flag is used to indicate Hardhat if it should use the zksync compiler and deployment plugins.

+Note: with "goerli", the project will use the default providers from ethers.

 ### 3. Deploy and verify the `Greeter` contract

 The zkSync-CLI sample project includes a `Greeter` contract and a deploy script.
 The [`Greeter` contract](./contracts/Greeter.sol) stores a message on chain which can be retrieved by calling the read method `greet()` and can be updated by calling the method `setGreeting(_message)`.